vectordotdev/timber-ruby/README.md

 Context is structured data representing the current environment when the log line was written.
 It is included in every log line.
 Think of it like join data for your logs.
 For example, the `http.request_id` field is included in the context, allowing you to find all log lines related to that request ID, if desired.
-This is in contrast to *only* showing log lines that have this value contained.
+This is in contrast to *only* showing log lines that contain this value.

 1. Add a Hash (simplest)